Home > Destinations > North America > USA > Washington State > Seattle > Walking Tours > Walking Tour 1

 This restaurant, at 1919 Post Alley (tel.
 206/443-3241), is one of the market's most famous dinner spots.
 No sign marks it out front, just the pink door.
 A flight of stairs leads down to an Italian restaurant and cabaret/bar.
 The deck is the place to eat on summer evenings.

-From Post Alley, descend to Pike Place via the staircase to the left of The Pink Door.
+From Post Alley, descend to Pike Place via the staircase to the left of the Pink Door.
 These stairs lead down to a building with a shady courtyard.
-After walking through the building, turn right and go to the corner of Virginia Street.
-Cross Pike Place, turn left, and walk down Western Avenue to the:
+After walking through the building, turn right and go 2 blocks to the corner of Western Avenue and Lenora Street where you'll find:

-At 1533 Western Ave. (tel.
-206/774-5249) is this open-air exhibit on the history of Pike Place Market.
-Here you'll learn all about the various incarnations of the market since its inception.
-If you'd like to do a guided walking tour similar to this one, you can contact the Market Foundation at the number above.
+At 1533 Western Ave., in this open-air exhibit on the history of Pike Place Market, you can learn all about the various incarnations of the market since its inception.
+If you'd like to do a guided walking tour similar to this one, you can contact Friends of the Market (tel.
+206/322-2219).

 Located on the Down Under's fourth level, the Market Magic Shop (tel.
-206/624-4271) sells all kinds of tricks and paraphernalia.
+206/624-4271) sells all kinds of tricks and paraphernalia for magicians.
 Kids love this shop, as do aspiring magicians.
-Directly across the hall from this shop are some unusual coin-operated window displays of giant shoes.
+Across the hall from this shop are some unusual coin-operated window displays of giant shoes.
 Don't miss them!

 This Italian grocery, at 1435 First Ave. (tel.
 206/622-0141), has a great deli case full of Italian cheeses and meats.
 It also sells imported pastas and has a good selection of wines and beers.
 Samples of various olive oils are often available.